Flats Future, Feedback - Bambalapitiya Flats.

 occupants of the flats, Mr. Wijayaweera said.
 He pointed out that the Land Acquisition Act permitted authorities to take over land if necessary for development.

-that the government can take or acquire private property for “a public purpose” on payment of compensation: the requirement must be for a public purpose.
-The CMA Chairman said that following the
+stipulates that the government can take or acquire private property for “a public purpose” on payment of compensation: the requirement must be for a public purpose.
+The CMA Chairman said that

 He claimed that a fraction of the flats community was creating a ruckus over the situation and that most residents were willing to consent to redevelopment.